Welcome to UIS and congratulations on your admission to Graduate School!

 While orientation is not required of new domestic US graduate student at UIS, your participation in orientation will certainly provide you with a great deal of information about available services on campus and will make your transition to the UIS campus much easier.
 It is a great opportunity to take care of business, meet with staff members, and familiarize yourself with the campus before classes start.

 * Students attending classes at the University’s Peoria Center or participating exclusively in online programs are not required to attend the orientation programs on the Springfield campus.
-Students in these programs will receive information about orientation programming from their departments.
+Students in these programs will receive information from their departments.

 * This Graduate Orientation coordinated by the Office of New Student Orientation is for US domestic students (citizens/permanent residents) accepted into a UIS degree program.
 New Graduate International Students will be attending the New International Student Check-in and Orientation programs coordinated by the Office of International Student Services.
 Please visit International Student Services for more information on the their programs, visa information, the International Student Orientation Fee and other required paperwork.

-For Students Admitted to the Spring 2017 Semester
+For Students Admitted to the Summer 2017 Semester

 If you have any difficulties with the link contact our office during business hours at 217/206-8181 or email us at UISOrientation@uis.edu.

-4-4:45 p.m.
-Office of Graduate Education Welcome and Overview by the Associate Vice Chancellor for Graduate Education
+6:30-7 p.m.
+Office of Graduate Education Welcome and Academic Overview by the Associate Vice Chancellor for Graduate Education

 Getting to Campus: Driving Directions